 Clinical trial costs are a significant component of the Company's research and development expenses.
 The Company has a history of contracting with third parties that perform various clinical trial activities on the Company's behalf in the ongoing development of its product candidates.
 The financial terms of these contracts are subject to negotiations and may vary from contract to contract and may result in uneven payment flow.
 The Company accrues and expenses costs for its clinical trial activities performed by third parties, including clinical research organizations and other service providers, based upon estimates of the work completed over the life of the individual study in accordance with associated agreements.
 The Company determines these estimates through discussion with internal personnel and outside service providers as to progress or stage of completion of trials or services pursuant to contracts with clinical research organizations and other service providers and the agreed-upon fee to be paid for such services.

 Advertising Costs

 The Company expenses the costs of advertising as incurred.
-Advertising expenses were \$0.1 million and \$0.6 million for the years ended December 31, 2018 and December 31, 2019, respectively.
+Advertising expenses were \$0.1 million for the year ended December 31, 2018.

 Foreign Currency Translation and Transaction Gains and Losses